Announcement - 2017 Student Competition Using Differential Equations Modeling

 Competition Saturday: 14 October 2017, at Mount Saint Mary College, Newburgh NY USA

 We offer an invitation for an Inaugural October 2017 SCUDEM, at Mount Saint Mary College, Newburgh NY, with Competition Saturday, 14 October 2017, for schools within a two hour drive of Newburgh NY USA.
-Registration is now open for this one local site event.
+Registration is now open through 29 September 2017 for this one local site event.

 The student competition takes place over a week-long period that begins at each team’s individual home campus and culminates on Saturday, 14 October 2017, at a regional host site.
 At 8:00 AM EST on Monday, 9 October 2017, registered student teams can access three modeling scenarios involving differential equations, posted at our SIMIODE website.
 These teams will work at their home institution, developing approaches and solutions to their chosen modeling scenario.
 The scenarios are designed so that every team may experience success in modeling, building their skills and confidence in differential equations.
 Each team will prepare a draft Executive Summary and 10 minute Presentation to bring to the regional host site on Competition Saturday, 14 October 2017.
 There, student teams will work on a small modification of the modeling scenario they have selected (for example, effects of new assumptions, variables or changes in parameters) for inclusion in their final submissions.